This

 Binns and his partner arrive to find only a little

 neighbor girl standing by Williams' house.
-It is apparent Binns does
+The

 reason for the interaction at all is simply for the girl to glance in

-the direction of Williams crouching outdoors behind a discarded
+the direction of Williams, crouching outdoors behind a discarded

 bookshelf, slightly off the property, with Randall.
-This also
+Perhaps hoping Williams would make a move,

 and yells for help.
 As Williams begins to apply his shears, they are